lasamson/German-English-MT/README.md

 | Dev     | 7883                |
 | Test    | 2762                |

 Note: The link above for the **IWSLT-16** DE-EN contains only the Train & Dev sets.
-Inorder to get the Test set, we download it using the following [link](https://piazza.com/class_profile/get_resource/jr6ue6jamzn5e7/jv6umkzpzbl647)
+The Test set can be downloaded with the following [link](https://piazza.com/class_profile/get_resource/jr6ue6jamzn5e7/jv6umkzpzbl647)

 ## Preprocessing